MP Estate Planning UK

 Updating trust details after registration and keeping records accurate

 Small changes can trigger a requirement to update the register — spot them early.
-Trustees must update the Trust Registration Service within 90 days of any changes to keep the record accurate and to protect everyone involved.
+Trustees must update the Trust Registration Service within 90 days of any changes to keep the record accurate and to meet their legal obligations.
+Failure to do so risks penalties of up to £5,000.

 A well-organized office scene depicting a "trust register" as the central focus.
 In the foreground, a wooden desk holds neatly stacked trust documents, a sleek black pen, and an open laptop displaying a spreadsheet of trust details.
 The middle ground features a modern filing cabinet labeled 'Trust Records', partially open to reveal neatly arranged folders.
 In the background, soft natural light filters through a large window, casting gentle shadows.
 A potted plant adds a touch of freshness, enhancing the atmosphere of professionalism and diligence.
 The overall mood is serious yet approachable, conveying the importance of accurate record-keeping in trust management.
 No text or branding elements present.